-\textbf{Effectiveness of Learning a Joint Detection Head for Base Classes.} We show the performance of base classes object detection with three methods in Table \ref{tab:base_class}. \textbf{(1)} the pre-trained object detection model on base classes provides an approximate upper bound detection accuracy for base classes. \textbf{(2)} we use the learned few-shot object detector during meta-training for base class object detection.
-Specifically, we select $K$-shot examples for each base class, and perform object detection for base classes via meta-testing.
-We can find that the meta-testing results on base classes are much higher than novel classes because the model is meta-trained over base classes, but there is still a big gap compared with the base model.
-The reason is that training a linear classifier with softmax in R-CNN is more efficient to learn class prototypes than simply calculating the average features when the training data is sufficient.
-Meanwhile, the running speed is slow due to independent detection of each class. \textbf{(3)} Our method to jointly learn a detection head for base classes shows very close results compared with the base model.
+\textbf{Effectiveness of learning a separate detection head for base classes.} The results are shown in Table \ref{tab:base_class}. \textbf{(1)} The pretrained object detection model on base classes provides an approximate upper bound detection accuracy for base classes. \textbf{(2)} We use the learned few-shot object detector for base-classes object detection.
+Specifically, we select $K$-shot support images for each base class, and perform object detection for base classes via meta-testing.
+We find that the meta-testing results on base classes are much higher than novel classes, because the model is meta-trained over base classes, but there is still a big gap compared with the upper bound.
+The reason is that training a linear classifier with softmax in R-CNN, is more efficient to learn class prototypes than simply averaging the $K$-shot support images, when the training data is sufficient.
+Meanwhile, the running speed is slow due to independent detection of each class. \textbf{(3)} Our method of learning a separate detection head for base classes, shows better results compared with the strong TFA \cite{wang2020few} model.

-We would like to emphasize the difference between our joint model and previous methods \cite{wang2020few,yan2019meta,wu2020multi,xiao2020few}.
-Although \cite{yan2019meta,xiao2020few} claim to use meta-learning, they still need to train a softmax based detector with both base and novel classes according to their official codebases.
-As shown in Figure \ref{Comparison}, the limitation of these methods is the \textbf{inflexibility to add new classes} to the system because it needs to fine-tune a new softmax based detector with all classes.
-Our meta-learning based method addresses this problem by decoupling the detection of base and novel classes into two detection heads, and learning a \textbf{class-agnostic FSOD for novel classes}.
+We would like to emphasize the difference between our model and previous methods \cite{yan2019meta,xiao2020few}.
+Although these methods claim to use meta-learning, they still need to train a softmax based detector with both base and novel classes according to their implementation.
+The limitation of the softmax based detector is the inflexibility to add new classes to the system, because they need to fine-tune a new softmax based detector with new classes.
+Our method addresses this problem by decoupling the detection of base and novel classes into two detection heads, and learning a class-agnostic FSOD for novel classes.